 Description: Hemoglobin is a protein substance found in red blood cells.
 Hemoglobin is composed of iron, which is an oxygen carrier.
-Abnormally high hemoglobin levels may be seen as a result of hemoconcentration.
+Abnormally high hemoglobin levels may be seen because of hemoconcentration.
 This may be caused by dehydration.
-Low hemoglobin values are related to various clinical problems (i.e., anemia, iron deficiency, severe hemorrhage, chemotherapy treatment and leukemia).
+Low hemoglobin values are related to various clinical problems (i.e., anemia, iron deficiency, severe hemorrhage, chemotherapy treatment, and leukemia).